atropos-null/LS/py109/py109_studyguide.md

 2. **​Performance Implications**​: Aliasing can be memory-efficient since multiple variables share the same memory space instead of duplicating data.
 3. **​Potential Bugs**​: Unwanted aliasing can lead to subtle bugs when you modify an object without realizing other parts of your code are referencing the same object.

-Avoiding Unwanted Aliasing: when you want to create a separate copy instead of an alias, you need to explicitly copy the object.
+**Avoiding Unwanted Aliasing**: when you want to create a separate copy instead of an alias, you need to explicitly copy the object.

 **Aliasing and Function Arguments**